jasonumiker/docker-ecs-immersion/README.md

 1. Run `copilot pipeline init`
 1. Press Enter to accept the `dev` environment default
 1. Press Enter to accept the repository
-1. Note the `buildspec.yml` and `pipeline.yml` files that it generated
+1. Note the `buildspec.yml` and `pipeline.yml` files that it generated - have a look at them.
-1. If you were to run `copilot pipeline update` it would deploy that pipeline for you - but you'd have to administrative permissions to the git repo to both pull it as well as create the webhook(s) to trigger the builds when you merge.
+1. (Don't actually run this) If you were to run `copilot pipeline update` it would deploy that pipeline for you from those files - but you'd have to administrative permissions to the git repo to both pull it as well as create the webhook(s) to trigger the builds whenever you merge.
+Rather than walk you through creating a GitHub account and doing it take our word for it.

 [(Optional) Demo this for the attendees if they'd like to see it]

-TODO: Write instructions to fork this Github repo to the attendee's own account and then do all the copilot steps out of their fork to allow the pipeline steps to work.

 ### AWS Cloud Development Kit (CDK)